 Blood Pressure and Sleep

-Adequate and especially restorative sleep is important.
-The body needs this rest phase for regeneration.
-Various studies have demonstrated how important this is in relation to the blood pressure values.
+Adequate and, above all, restorative sleep is important.
+The body needs this rest period to recover.
+How important this is for the blood pressure values has been demonstrated in various studies.

-The likelihood of developing high blood pressure increased by 37 percent for each hour of missing sleep.
-With a sleep duration of less than six hours daily, a 70 percent higher risk of high blood pressure was even observed.
+The chance of developing high blood pressure increased by 37 percent for each hour of sleep missed.
+With less than six hours of sleep per night, the risk of high blood pressure was even 70 percent higher.

-In another study, more than 1,000 general practice patients were examined, revealing that 51 percent of short sleepers with a sleep duration of less than five hours suffered from high blood pressure.
-In the group of seven-hour sleepers, however, only 31 percent had elevated blood pressure values.
+In another study of more than 1,000 primary care patients, 51 percent of short sleepers (less than five hours) had high blood pressure.
+In contrast, only 31 percent of seven-hour sleepers had elevated blood pressure.

 Causes

-The scientists suspect that the reason is the activation of the hypothalamic-pituitary-adrenal axis due to sleep deficit, which is also referred to as the stress axis.
-This can lead to an increased release of the stress hormone cortisol.
-This hormone constricts blood vessels and thereby increases blood pressure.
+Scientists suspect that sleep deficit triggers activation of the hypothalamicpituitaryadrenal axis, also called the stress axis.
+This can lead to increased release of the stress hormone cortisol.
+Cortisol narrows blood vessels and thereby raises blood pressure.

-Thus, the effect of an overexcited baseline state was also evident here, as although people complained of fatigue, they could not relax enough to fall asleep.
+This again showed the effect of an over-aroused baseline state: although people complained of tiredness, they could not relax enough to fall asleep.

 Sleep apnea can lead to high blood pressure.
 Read our article on the connection between blood pressure and sleep apnea.